 Casey's General Store Breakfast Pizza

-The most infamous Midwest breakfast pizza was born from a chain of convenience stores in Iowa called Casey's General Store.
+The most famous Midwestern breakfast pizza was born from a chain of convenience stores in Iowa called Casey's General Store.
 Casey's locations make and sell breakfast pizzas all day long.
 Standard pizza dough is topped with their signature cheese sauce, sausage, scrambled eggs, and cheese.
 While you can switch out the other toppings, the cheese sauce really is the secret to making a breakfast pizza like Casey's.

 - Cheese sauce: You can make the cheese sauce the night before and store it in an airtight container.
 Or feel free to use a prepared product such as Cheese-Wiz instead.